 There is zero doubt that improvements will help you sell faster and for more money.

-But the key is to only spend time on the ones that pay off.
+But the key is to make sure you only take advantage of the ones that pay off.

-Many people selling their home have an experience they’d like to forget.
+Many people think of it as an emotional roller coaster and have an experience they’d like to forget.

-Your chances of selling your house faster and for more money will skyrocket.
+Your chances of selling faster and for more money will skyrocket.